-This award will recognize journalists who have prioritized and provided understanding of issues that seek to promote gender equity, equality and empowerment of men and women in society.
-These stories capture portrayal and treatment of women and girls as well as men and boys and seek to break and demystify myths as well as seek to influence policy and behavior change.
-The concept of gender sensitive reporting comes into play and focus on such storytelling.
+This award will recognize journalists who have prioritized and provided an understanding of issues that seek to promote gender equity, equality, and empowerment of men and women in society.
+The concept of gender-sensitive reporting comes into play and focuses on such storytelling.

-This award will recognize journalists and crew that have creatively produced radio shows, programs, and features professionally and the show had impact both on the listeners, professional colleagues and upcoming journalists.
-The show will have demonstrated impact on a public interest matter.
+This award will recognize journalists and crew that have creatively produced radio shows, programs, and features professionally and have demonstrated impact on a public interest matter.